apache/doris-website/versioned_docs/version-3.0/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/install-metaservice/config-fdb.md

 under the License.
 -->

-Doris Compute-storage decoupled uses foundationdb as the metadata storage component.
+Doris Compute-storage decoupled uses FoundationDB as the metadata storage component.
 In K8s deployment mode, use the `v1beta2` version of [fdb-kubernetes-operator](https://github.com/FoundationDB/fdb-kubernetes-operator) to deploy `fdb`.

 Doris-Operator shields the tediousness of manually configuring `FoundationDBCluster`, and abstracts very little configuration information to reduce the cost of learning to use `FoundationDBCluster` resources.
-Through abstraction, Doris-Operator hopes that users only focus on matters related to fdb deployment, without paying attention to the internal operating mechanism of fdb and the complex connection between Doris and fdb.
+Through abstraction, Doris-Operator hopes that users only focus on matters related to FDB deployment, without paying attention to the internal operating mechanism of FDB and the complex connection between Doris and FDB.

 ## Simplest configuration

-By default, you only need to configure the resources used by fdb, and Doris-Operator automatically generates `FoundationDBCluster` to deploy the fdb metadata management cluster.
+By default, you only need to configure the resources used by FDB, and Doris-Operator automatically generates `FoundationDBCluster` to deploy the FDB metadata management cluster.

 Default configuration: